brtsay/CSE190_Assignment2/README.md

 ![Word cloud of censored tweets](https://github.com/brtsay/CSE190_Assignment2/blob/master/wordcloud_cens.png)

 The last task (if there's time) is to get an English version of the word cloud.
 Also to compare the censored tweets with the non-censored tweets.
 "Sparta" is a reference to 十八大, the 18th Party Congress.
 They are almost homophones in Mandarin.

+## Writeup
+To get the **assignment2writeup.tex** file to compile, you need the [ACM style file](http://www.acm.org/publications/article-templates/sig-alternate-05-2015.cls) and the [ACM copyright file](http://www.acm.org/publications/article-templates/acmcopyright.sty).
+I just put these in the same directory as the **assignment2writeup.tex**.